 ■ Double-click the drive icon.
-If you do not see the contents of a drive after you double-click its icon, click Show the contents of this drive.
+If you do not see the contents of a drive after you double-click its icon, click Show the contents of this drive or View the entire contents of this drive.

 Creating folders

 Folders are much like the folders in a file cabinet.
 They can contain files and other folders.